-In a growing number of applications, custom above ground tanks or modular storage systems are increasingly utilized as alternatives to conventional round tanks.
+In a growing number of applications, custom above ground water storage tanks or modular storage systems are increasingly utilized as alternatives to conventional round tanks.
 Among the advantages claimed for modular systems are lower per-gallon storage costs, ready availability from inventory, and rapid shipment and installation for permanent or emergency storage and remediation.

 By design, modular containment systems (i.e. above ground impoundments) are easily configured for irregular sites, quickly bolted together for use, and can be later dismantled for relocation or storage.
 The systems are equipped with chemical resistant flexible membrane liners for handling and treatment of virtually all liquids, hazardous wastes and sludges.
 All structural components are corrosion resistant.

 Custom Above Ground Tanks – Redefining the Tank

 Modularity is not unique in terms of the technologies inherent in many of today’s typical round tanks, those assembled from prefabricated curved panels which are sequentially bolted or welded together.

 However, a new view of modularity proposes a change in how we classify the design, assembly and application of such containment systems.
 When we think of tanks, we are inclined to think only of round above ground water storage tanks, which may or may not possess some degree of modular construction.
 Modularity becomes a total design concept with the advent of low-profile rectilinear systems which can be customized into virtually any right angle shape and can accommodate millions of gallons.

 An authentic modular facility for heavy-duty use can be purchased off the shelf.
 It is a packaged prefabricated system with a designated number of steel panels and framing members of specified sizes and types, accompanied by an appropriate flexible membrane liner of proper fit; all galvanized components are standardized.